Finance and Administration

 The Finance and Administration Division works as staff to the Board of Governors, President, and Chief Operating Officer in their financial management of the UNC system.
 This includes the areas of budget development and execution, facilities, property, capital construction, debt management, procurement policy, tuition and fee development, efficiency efforts, and analysis of policy changes with a fiscal impact.

-The 2017-19 Budget and Policy Priorities lay the foundation for a more productive, data-driven, and accountable system of higher education and are directly tied to the goals in UNC's Strategic Plan.
+The 2019-21 Budget Priorities lay the foundation for a more productive, data-driven, and accountable system of higher education and are directly tied to the goals in UNC's Strategic Plan.

 President’s Advisory Committee on Efficiency and Effectiveness (PACE) | November 1, 2006